 Writing your goals down can remind you that what you want to manifest isn’t just a dream, it’s something you’ll put energy into every day – and that can create some real changes.

-If your New Year’s goals are starting to fizzle out already, you’re not alone.
-Research shows that only ten percent of Americans who set New Year’s resolutions actually keep them for more than a few months.
-This year, with the pandemic throwing off our ability to maintain structure, stability, and motivation, it can be harder than ever to follow through with our goals.
+With the pandemic throwing off our ability to maintain structure, stability, and motivation, it can be harder than ever to follow through with our goals.

 One of the easiest ways to create structure and get back on track with our goals is to write them down.
+Techniques such as the 369 Method can help motivate us to manifest our desires.
+Try my free 369 Journal Template to make it even easier!

 Writing Your Goals Down Helps You Manifest Them